 Good for dogs with sensitive stomachs, this easy to digest vegetable treat from Pet Cuisine is an ideal addition to your dog’s balanced diet, used a reward or training treat dogs will love this sweet potato snack, a great source of vitamin A.

 Irish Rover Superfoods For Dogs Chicken Meat Dog Treats with Sweet potato carrot and pumpkins 750g

-Made in Ireland and containing natural superfoods these delicious healthy treats come in a range of flavours and are grain-free.
+Made in Ireland and containing natural superfoods these delicious organic snacks come in a range of flavours and are grain-free.
 Easy to chew and digest they smell great and are suitable for all breeds of dog.

 Whimzees Small Toothbrush Natural Healthy Vegetable Gluten Free Dog Dental Treat

 Perfect for smaller dogs these fun shapes are made with natural ingredients and help keep your dog’s teeth clean, removing plaque and tartar.
 This pack of 24 is good value and will keep your canine companion’s breath fresh.

 Soopa Dental Sticks, 100 gm, Pumpkin/Carrot